 Some notable features of scheduling events with Elentra include:

-the ability to import CSV files to create new schedules, the ability to copy existing events into a new draft schedule (including mapped curriculum tags, event descriptions and instructions, affiliated resources, etc.), the ability to easily create recurring events, the ability to create parent child links between repeated recurring events (e.g., 10 small groups all doing the same thing) to create accurate reports about event types and durations across a course, and the ability to group events in a unit within a course.
+the ability to import CSV files to create new schedules, the ability to copy existing events into a new draft schedule (including mapped curriculum tags, event descriptions and instructions, event resources, etc.), the ability to easily create recurring events, the ability to create parent child links between repeated recurring events (e.g., 10 small groups all doing the same thing) to create accurate reports about event types and durations across a course, and the ability to group events in a unit within a course.

 Once scheduled events exist they can contain detailed information including affiliated faculty, learners, curriculum tags, locations, resources, instructions, etc. Further information about managing the content of events and features like attendance tracking, history, and statistics is available here.

 Learning Event by Types by Course Report (lists learning event types and durations across courses (e.g., 12% lecture, 25% small group activity, 5% self-assessment)),

 Curriculum Review Report (lists which curriculum tags are used across events within a course), and